-Wichita Presbyterian Manor employee tests COVID-19 positive
+A Wichita Presbyterian Manor employee tests positive for COVID-19

 A Wichita Presbyterian Manor employee tested positive this week for COVID-19.
 The employee, who is not involved in providing direct resident care, is in isolation and quarantined at home.